Murder in High Places

 Murder in High Places is a 1991 American TV film written and directed by John Byrum.

 It was originally a pilot for an NBC series to be called Out of Season.

+The original music from the TV film was scored and composed by Stewart Copeland.

 Premise

 A gonzo journalist like Hunter S. Thompson (Ted Levine) is elected mayor of a fictional Colorado town.
 He teams up with an ex-cop-pro football player (Adam Baldwin) to solve a murder case.